BarcodeBERT: Transformers for Biodiversity Analysis: Methods

-{\bf Data Preprocessing.} To ensure data integrity and consistency, we performed a series of preprocessing steps over this dataset.
-First, empty entries were removed and IUPAC Ambiguity Codes (non-\verb+ACGT+ symbols), including alignment gaps, were uniformly replaced with the symbol \verb+N+.
-Duplicated sequences, even with different identifiers, were removed to avoid redundancy and increase the complexity of the training and pretraining tasks.
+To ensure data integrity and consistency, we performed a series of pre-processing steps over this dataset.
+First, empty entries were removed.
+Then, following standard practices \citep{NucleotideTransformerDalla-Torre2023}, IUPAC ambiguity codes (non-\verb+ACGT+ symbols), including alignment gaps, were uniformly replaced with the symbol \verb+N+.
+Duplicate sequences were removed to avoid redundancy and increase the complexity of the training and pretraining tasks.
 Sequences with trailing \verb+N+'s were truncated.
-Finally, sequences falling below 200 base pairs or exhibiting over 50\% \verb+N+ content were excluded.
+Finally, sequences falling below 200 base pairs or exhibiting over 50\% \verb+N+ characters were excluded.
+Our preprocessed dataset is available to download at \url{https://huggingface.co/datasets/bioscan-ml/CanadianInvertebrates-ML}.